daos-stack/daos/src/control/cmd/daos_server/README.md

-Preparing SCM involves configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and resultant nvdimm namespaces are defined a device identifier (e.g. /dev/pmem0).
+Preparing SCM involves configuring DCPM modules in AppDirect memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA) and resultant nvdimm namespaces are defined by a device identifier (e.g.
+/dev/pmem0).

 See `daos_server storage prepare --help` and the [admin guide](https://daos-stack.github.io/admin/deployment/#hardware-provisioning) for usage.